Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Introduction

 It should be emphasized that the VSR protocol addresses a problem different from that of remote integrity check \cite{CX09} or proof of retrievability \cite{JK07,ABCHKPS07}.
-Solutions of those problems cannot be applied directly to solve the problem of misbehaving TCP receivers; neither can VSR solve those problems.
 There are two subtle differences.
-First, VSR has to guard against playback attacks in which the attacker possesses the data being transferred; while a prover in possession of the stored file can definitely produce a valid proof in the proof of retrievability scheme.
-Second, a receiver only needs to generate a proof once (in the current session) for each piece of data received in VSR\footnote{In VSR, a new instantiation will be executed for a new session even for the same piece of data.} whereas several executions of the verification protocol for the same piece of data in a proof of retrievability scheme are expected.
+First, the VSR protocol has to guard against playback attacks in which the attacker possesses the data being transferred; while a prover in possession of the stored file can definitely produce a valid proof in the proof of retrievability scheme.
+Second, a receiver only needs to generate a proof once (in the current session) for each piece of data received in the VSR protocol\footnote{In the VSR protocol, a new instantiation will be executed for a new session even for the same piece of data.} whereas several executions of the verification protocol for the same piece of data in a proof of retrievability scheme are expected.